palmettos/neat-cython/README.md

 `neat-python` is licensed under the [3-clause BSD license](https://opensource.org/licenses/BSD-3-Clause).

+## Building ##

+To build the Cython extensions, first follow the instructions on [installing Cython](https://cython.readthedocs.io/en/latest/src/quickstart/install.html).

+Then, run `python setup.py build_ext --inplace` from the root directory.

 ## Getting Started ##

 If you want to try neat-python, please check out the repository, start playing with the examples (`examples/xor` is